 Notably, this was one of the only cathedrals in Gyumri to remain active during Soviet rule.

 The smaller domes that fell off in the 1988 earthquake are now placed outside.
-Overall, though, this church seems to be much better off than the Church of the Holy Savior, and it remains active.
+Overall, though, this church seems to be much better off than the Church of the Holy Savior.

 Just next to the church is the entrance to Rizhkov Street, Gyumri’s main pedestrian avenue and the city’s answer to Yerevan’s Northern Avenue.
-Nikolai Rizhkhov, it turns out, was a former Soviet official who assisted with the post-1988 earthquake recovery.
+It’s named after Nikolai Rizhkhov, a former Soviet official who assisted with the post-1988 earthquake recovery.

 This is where locals gather at restaurants on weekends or come to do their shopping.
-During lunchtime, I enjoyed some open-air seating outside of a health food restaurant that conveniently had an English menu.
+During lunchtime, I enjoyed some open-air seating outside an organic restaurant that conveniently had an English menu.

 Walking the Streets